 The Canadian Sport Policy (the Policy), which is set to be renewed in 2023, outlines the direction for governments, institutions and organizations to fully realize the positive impacts of sport on individuals, communities and society, whether it be recreational or competitive.

 Ministers discussed the progress of the Policy’s renewal, received an update on the consultation process and agreed in principle on the direction outlined in the Canadian Sport Policy foundation document.
 Ministers directed officials to continue working on the development of the complete policy document with a targeted endorsement later in 2023.
 The renewed policy will be driven by values important to Canadians, which they expressed during extensive consultations.
-Their views are reflected in the What we heard report, which summarized what Canadians thought should be included in the renewal of the policy.
+Their views are reflected in the report, which summarized what Canadians thought should be included in the renewal of the policy.
 The renewed policy will be in effect until 2033.*

 Safe sport remained a key priority on the ministers’ agenda.
 As a follow-up to their August 2022 commitment, the ministers discussed the progress made regarding the implementation of an independent third-party mechanism in their respective jurisdictions.
 This is an important step to ensure that all athletes and participants have a safe place to turn to when reporting incidents of maltreatment.
 Ministers discussed the need to focus on health and well-being of all athletes and participants.
 Ministers discussed the pressing need for culture change in hockey and Quebec shared its progress on eliminating fighting in junior hockey.
-Ministers also discussed the efforts underway to support and build safe and welcoming sport systems, from community level to high performance sport, building on the Red Deer Declaration and consultations through the Canadian Sport Policy.*
+Ministers also discussed the efforts underway to support and build safe and welcoming sport systems, from community level to high performance sport, building on the and consultations through the Canadian Sport Policy.*

 Also in the context of safe sport and injury prevention, ministers received an update on the pan-Canadian efforts on concussion awareness, prevention, detection and management.
 Ministers provided updates on their respective progress and emphasized the importance of continued action.**